Application Submission Date: October 1st of each year

 - Persons who have never served on a SNRS Research Grant as the Principal Investigator.

 Submit an electronic copy of required materials by October 1st with the subject line: SNRS Research Grant Award Application.
 A small fee of $50 ($25 for students), is now required for submission of your application.
-Please click here to pay the application fee and submit your application for the SNRS Research Grant Award.
+Please go to the Online Store to pay the application fee and submit your application for the SNRS Research Grant Award.

 Electronic submissions are the only accepted format.
 Applications must conform to all requirements for format, style, content, length limitations, and required supporting materials.
 Only applications which conform to specifications and required documents and for which the application fee has been paid will be reviewed.